teddythepooh/academic_starter/content/home/experience.md

   date_start = "2019-05-01"
   date_end = "2019-08-01"
   description = """
+  * Maintained the safety of spectators and participants of the 2019 Peachtree Road Race by surveying water meters and manhole covers along the route for evidence of tampering prior to the event
   * Communicated proper protocols of legally restoring service with Atlanta residents who are under investigation for illegal water consumption
   * Researched properties flagged for water theft to determine discrepancies between tenant occupancy, billing information, and other relevant information
   """